Table of Contents

 - Moreover, planets with a weak or non-existent magnetosphere are subject to atmospheric stripping by the solar wind.

-- Produced due to magnetic anomalies.
+- Solar flares are produced on the sun’s surface due to magnetic anomalies.

 - Prominences can loop hundreds of thousands of miles into space.